yabellini/docs.carpentries.org/topic_folders/instructor_development/mentoring_groups.md

 When interacting with my mentoring group, I agree to
 + communicate The Carpentries community values to mentees and model that behaviour myself in how I mentor,
 + provide a welcoming and supporting environment for mentees,
-+ avoid dismissive language, question my expert blind spot, and model error-making as a vital part of the mentoring process.
++ avoid dismissive language, question my expert awareness gap, and model error-making as a vital part of the mentoring process.

 I understand that it is important to keep in touch with The Carpentries community so that my mentorship will reflect current practices.
 I agree to:
 + stay active in one or more Carpentries communication channels,